Nestlink/vision.nestlink.de/README.md

 ## Deploy

-This repository is configured to run behind a [traefik](https://traefik.io/traefik/) reverse proxy. \
+This app is configured to run behind a [traefik](https://traefik.io/traefik/) reverse proxy. \
 Before building, ensure an environment file is present in the root directory.

 ```bash